raimohanska/harmaja/README.md

-# Experimental branch!

-Replacing Bacon.js with an thing called [eggs](src/eggs), to see if I can come with a lib that's better suited for the purpose than Bacon.js.
-TODO:

-- Examples: only the first one converted and working
-- Listview test fails, apparently because ComponentScope doesn't work correctly, i.e. goes out of scope when replacing all elements
-- Try in a real-life project
-- Eggs has a very limited set of operators at the moment.

 # Harmaja

 An experimental web frontend framework named after a lighthouse.
 It maybe easiest to describe it in contrast to React.